chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 1-Jul, re-subordinated to the *Royal Mercian and Lancastrian Yeomanry*

+## 1999

+* Oct, Maj Compston assumed command

+## 2001

+* 19-Feb, foot and mouth disease outbreak began
+* Major restriction on movement across land, but not completely prevented

+## 2002

+* Mar, Maj Compson handed over command to Maj Ledsham

+## 2003

+* Op TELIC 1 - possibility of full mobilisation, but intelligent mobilisation in the end
+* 50% of Regiment's contingent from C Sqn
+* Margaret Hartley fund raised in pubs in the local area to support them

+## 2005

+* Feb, Maj Leadsham handed over command to Maj Sir James Lindsay
+* Focus on COIN and gunnery
+* Won the Regimental trophy for gunnery

 ## 2006

 * 13-Oct, RMLY Guidon presented by 6th Duke of Westminster at Eton Hall
+* Annual camp also included a short exercise and a battlefield study

+## 2007

+* Etablishment raised to 81